The 2 Products That Help With My Morning Anxiety

 Weighted blankets and vests have long been used by occupational therapists working with autistic clients.
 Wrapping a child up in one of these items has the ability to calm them during tantrums, often to the point of sleep.
 Similar are thunder shirts, which are manufactured for pets who become anxious during thunderstorms.
-Temple Grandin pioneered the use of Deep Touch Pressure, the concept these blankets are based off of, with the invention of her squeeze machine.
+Temple Grandin pioneered the use of Deep Touch Pressure, the concept these blankets are based on, with the invention of her squeeze machine.

 Lately, I had been seeing advertisements on Facebook and Instagram for weighted blankets, not marketed for children, but for adults with anxiety and post-traumatic stress disorder (PTSD).
 Studies have been done on the use of blankets for both autism and ADHD as well as anxiety.
 Scientists hypothesize that when pressure points of the body are stimulated that the brain produces serotonin, an important neurotransmitter.